 Your lawyer will deposit the settlement check into an escrow account called an I.O.L.A. account (Interest On Lawyer Accounts).
 Because settlement checks are out-of-state checks for large amounts, it can take up to 10 days for the bank to clear your settlement check.

 After your check clears, your lawyer will deduct case expenses, legal fees, and issue a check to you for your net settlement.
-Our bank usually clears checks in two days and we usually issue the settlement check to our client in 3 days.
+We are usually able to issue the settlement check to our client in 3-7 business days after it is deposited in our I.O.L.A. account.

 If you have been hurt in a New York motorcycle accident, please call Phil Franckel, Esq. immediately, hopefully before speaking with any insurance company, for a free consultation, at 1-800-HURT-911.